I was in search of an ethical solution to diving with whale sharks in the Philippines.

 The small fishing village of Donsol lies in the Bicol region, about an hour’s drive from Legazpi Airport, which is a further forty minutes via frequent flights from the island of Cebu.
 I had heard that the village fisherman who once hunted the sharks were now committed to their protection and feeding them was strictly forbidden.

 The first day I opted to go on a whale shark interaction.
 Regulation limits the number of boats each day to six with a maximum of six passengers each.
 Every boat relies on spotters, in place of feeders, searching for the large dark shadows of the shark.
 As a result, sightings, though extremely common, are not guaranteed.

 I was nervously optimistic after hearing there had been three sightings the day before.
 However, after almost three hours of searching I was understandably losing that optimism.
-Seconds before the final spark of hope was about to be extinguished, I felt the jolt of the engine resetting our course and heading toward a commotion in the distance.
+Seconds before the final spark of hope was about to be extinguished, I felt the jolt of the engine.
+The captain reset our course, heading toward the commotion in the distance.
 We frantically kitted up and waited patiently, excruciatingly patiently, on the side of the boat.

-Just as we reached the other boats, there was silence and our boat’s captain turned to us and simply said “it dived”.
-Disheartened was an understatement; we had missed it by five minutes.
+Just as we reached the other boats, there was silence and the captain turned to us and simply said “it dived”.
+Disheartened was an understatement; we had missed it by minutes.

 It was only the beginning of the whale shark season which stretches from November to June; maybe I’d made a mistake coming in early January.
 Nonetheless, I still hadn’t been diving.
 If I could choose a perfect time to see the sharks, during a dive would be it.
-Though, I thought it the less likely option as opposed to the interaction boats.
+Though, I thought it the less likely option.